gearglow/ReptiliaWithATwist/The List.md

 After that, the actual cottage was disconcertingly normal.
-The front door opened into a greatroom, with a spacious kitchen area on one side, a dining area with a heavily-scuffed round six-seat table, a couple of beat-up leather sofas and a matching armchair, and a large, floo-size hearth.
+The front door opened into a greatroom, with a spacious kitchen area on one side, a dining area with a heavily-scuffed round eight-seat table, a couple of beat-up leather sofas and a matching armchair, and a large, floo-size hearth.
 A hallway led to four bedrooms, two bathrooms, and the master suite.
 The whole place was very cozy, but also absolutely *covered* in decades' worth of dust.
-And aside from the table, sofas, and armchair, completely empty.
-No beds, no dressers or wardrobes, not even a desk.
-No personal effects.
+And aside from the table, sofas, and armchair, completely empty -- no beds, no dressers or wardrobes, not even a desk.
+No personal effects, either.
 They made a quick circuit through the place and darted back outside, sneezing the whole way.

 Robbie and Elysia looked at each other once the sneezes stopped.